← All posts

 Where DJs get their music

 Spotify came back to DJ software in September 2025 after pulling out in 2020.
 You can use your library inside Rekordbox, Serato, and djay, but only for personal practice.
 No commercial performances, no recording sets.
-It's a prep tool, not a performance source.
+Fine for prep, useless the second you want to record a set for upload.

 Mixes, sets, and Shazam